confluentinc/flink-cookbook/pyflink/README.md

 1. Use `uv` for dependency management
 2. Follow the existing code structure and documentation style
 3. Include setup scripts for external dependencies
-4. Test with both local and cloud environments

 ## Troubleshooting